California Bar Exam Essay Tips

 Remember to start with a zoomed out, big picture of the law before zooming in on the precise issue being tested.
 This will help you maximize your score!

 Pay close attention to the call of the question

-Practice past essays
+Practice past California Bar Exam essays

 You can find past essay questions and sample student answers here on the State Bar of California’s website.

-Get your timing down!
+Practice your timing

-The California Bar Exam essay portion now consists of five essay questions.
+The California Bar Exam essay portion consists of five essay questions.
 You have three hours in the morning to answer three essay questions, and three hours and 30 minutes in the afternoon to answer two essay questions and one performance test question.
 Thus, you should allocate about one hour per essay.

 The best way to get your timing down for the California Bar Exam is to practice.
 The more essays you complete under timed conditions, the better you will be at completing the exam on time!
-We recommend that you start by answering:
+We recommend that you start by completing:

-- Three California Bar Exam essay questions in three hours (toward the end of your bar exam preparation).
+- Three California Bar Exam essay questions in three hours toward the end of your bar exam preparation.

 Some students also find it helpful to take a full simulated “essay day” before the California Bar Exam.
 To do this, we suggest that you complete three essay questions in three hours in the morning and two essay questions plus a California Performance Test question in 3.5 hours in the afternoon.